 Stuart is a dispute resolution lawyer based in London.
 He has experience in litigation, arbitration, regulatory investigations and matters concerning business ethics, most notably relating to anti-bribery & corruption, money-laundering and business & human rights.

 Stuart has worked on disputes, investigations and risk-management exercises for clients in the financial, extractive, sport and telecommunications sectors, including matters involving criminal and regulatory authorities in the UK, the US and the African continent.
-He has also worked on matters requiring engagement with the World Bank and parliamentary inquiries.
+He has also worked on matters requiring engagement with the World Bank, sports regulatory bodies and parliamentary inquiries.
 He gained in-house experience whilst seconded to BP's anti-bribery and corruption legal team.

 Stuart advises clients on the implementation of ethics-related policies and procedures and transaction due diligence, as well as engagement with investors and other stakeholders.
 He participates in panel discussions, guest lectures to post-graduate law students at University College London on the subject of business & human rights, and was a member of the team assisting the UK based BSi Anti-Bribery Committee in drafting the new ISO standard on anti-bribery management systems (ISO 37001).